 - WhatsApp Business App : Perfect for small or medium-sized companies, freelancers, or solopreneurs handling a relatively small number of customer messages daily.
 It provides basic business features, profile, automation, and analytics.

-- WhatsApp Business API : Intended for medium to large enterprises, growing or distributed across departments teams, who need to send or receive high volumes of messages daily.
+- WhatsApp Business API : Intended for medium to large enterprises, growing or distributed across departments and teams, who need to send or receive high volumes of messages daily.
 The WhatsApp Business Platform has advanced automations, in-depth analytics, integrations, and outbound communication at scale.
 It’s especially useful for companies in regulated industries needing robust security and compliance features.

 1. Growth and Scalability Planning